The Evolution and Current Trends in Metalworking

 The Impact of Automation

-While the geographic migration of the metalworking industry was taking place, a more disruptive change was occurring – the advent of the (Computer Numerical Control) machine.
+While the geographic migration of the metalworking industry was taking place, a more disruptive change was occurring – the advent of the CNC (Computer Numerical Control) machine.
 Developed in the 1950s, CNC machines automated the transformation of a stock piece of material into a finished product.
 This automation improved both the speed and accuracy of prototype parts creation, especially when the material was critical.

 The rise of CNC machines and other computerized production tools led to a dramatic shift in labor and skillset needs.
 Fewer production workers were required, and those that remained needed to use more of their brains and less of their hands.
 Workers needed to understand the full assembly processes and how to program and operate the machines that automated them.
 It is estimated that approximately 50 percent of the American manufacturing jobs lost between 2001 and 2013 were due to automation.